Aneezakiran07/Data-Pipelining/README.md

 - Strip leading and trailing whitespace from text columns
 - Drop duplicate rows and duplicate columns
 - Clean unwanted edge characters from string values
-- Convert currency columns to numeric — supports USD, EUR, GBP, INR, PKR, and other formats
+- Convert currency columns to numeric supporting multiple formats
-- Convert percentage strings like "15%" to decimal values like 0.15
+- Convert percentage strings to decimal values
-- Extract numeric values from unit strings like "70kg" or "154 lbs"
+- Extract numeric values from unit strings
-- Convert duration strings like "1h30m" or "90min" to seconds
+- Convert duration strings to seconds
-- Handle missing values using KNN imputation for small datasets and MICE for large ones
+- Handle missing values using KNN or MICE
-- Find and replace across any column with optional regex support
+- Find and replace with optional regex
-- Force a column to a specific type — string, integer, float, datetime, boolean, or category
+- Force a column to a specific type

 ---

 ## Validation Operations

-- Email validation — flag or remove rows with invalid email format
+- Email validation flag or remove invalid emails
-- Phone standardization — strips all formatting and outputs +[country code][number]
+- Phone standardization to a consistent format
-- Date standardization — parses 17 different date formats and outputs to one consistent format you choose
+- Date standardization across multiple formats
-- Outlier detection — IQR or Z-score, with cap or remove as the action
+- Outlier detection using IQR or Z score with cap or remove
-- Range validation — flags or removes values outside a min/max you define
+- Range validation with user defined limits

 ---

-## Multi-Sheet Excel Support
+## Multi Sheet Excel Support

-When you upload an Excel file with multiple sheets, the app shows a dropdown to pick which sheet to load.
-Switching sheets resets the cleaning state and loads the new sheet fresh.
+When uploading an Excel file with multiple sheets the app shows a selector to choose the sheet.
+Switching sheets resets the state and loads the selected sheet.

 ---